kohler/peteramati/doc/psetsjson.md

     Set to true to prevent students from changing problem set data (repository, preferred commit).

+* `anonymous`: boolean

+    Set to true to hide student identities from graders.

 ### Git configuration

 * `gitless`: boolean